Leadership is about making others better as a result of your presence

 Explanation

-Look, I’ve seen so many managers who think leadership is about command and control.
-But this quote flips that entirely.
+This quote turns that entirely.
 The first part, “making others better as a result of your presence” – that’s your day-to-day work.
 It’s the coaching, the encouragement, the creating a space where people feel safe to take risks and grow.
 But here’s the real kicker, the part most people miss: “ensuring that impact lasts in your absence.”
 That’s the legacy.
 It means you’ve instilled systems, confidence, and skills so deeply that the team’s success is no longer dependent on you.
 You’ve worked yourself out of a job, in the best possible way.
 That’s the hallmark of a truly great leader.

 Reading Level59